douglasmj/CallCounts/README.md

 # CallCounts
-## Python to count numbers and types of call days from spreadsheet-style hospital call schedules
+## iPython notebook to count numbers and types of call days from spreadsheet-style hospital call schedules

 Although commercial scheduling software exists, it is often pricey and not all hospitals/departments routinely use it.
 Without commercial scheduling software, we often end up creaiting (and emailing and re-eamiling) Excel-style schedule documents, listing who is covering what on which days.